EuroProofNet/europroofnet.github.io/_pages/WG3/Dresden24/meeting.md

   * transfer knowledge in terms of expertise and scientific tools across the different disciplines and between academia and industry, and
   * foster collaborations and build synergies among participants to ease the path to more fruitful results for the Action.

-**Confirmed speakers:** The event will have talks from academic as well as industrial experts, including:
+**Confirmed speakers:** The event will have talks from young researchers as well as academic and industrial experts, including:

   * **Confidential Computing/Attestation**
     * Hannes Tschofenig (Siemens, Austria)